Visiting a prisoner

-You can apply to bring a child into the centre to visit by completing the relevant section on Form 27—Application to Visit a Prisoner (Personal Visitor) To be considered for approval, the child must have an established relationship with the prisoner and you must provide proof of the child's identity.
+You can apply to bring a child into the centre to visit by completing the relevant section on the personal visitor application (Form 27).
+To be considered for approval, the child must have an established relationship with the prisoner, and you must provide proof of the child's identity.

 The person in charge must be satisfied that:

 - there are no court orders preventing contact between the child and the prisoner

 - a visit is in the child’s best interests.

 They may impose special conditions on the child’s visit, such as requiring a non-contact visit.

 An application for a child visitor must include any 1 of the identification documents listed above.

 Once you are approved, you can book a visit.
 You must book all personal visits in advance during nominated booking times.

 Every prison has its own system, so contact the prison for details and visiting times.

 The prison keeps a register of all people who have been security cleared, including: